Amplitude-Developer-Docs/amplitude-dev-center/docs/integrations/google-cloud-storage-export.md

 Data is exported hourly as zipped archive JSON files, and partitioned by the hour with one or multiple files per hour.
 Each file contains one event JSON object per line.

-File names will have the following syntax, where the time represents when the data was uploaded to Amplitude servers in UTC (ie. server_upload_time):
+File names have the following syntax, where the time represents when the data was uploaded to Amplitude servers in UTC (for example, `server_upload_time`):

 `projectID_yyyy-MM-dd_H#partitionInteger.json.gz`

-For example, the first partition of data uploaded to this project, on Jan 25, 2020, between 5pm and 6pm UTC, will be found in the file:
+For example, the first partition of data uploaded to this project, on Jan 25, 2020, between 5pm and 6pm UTC, is found in the file:

 `187520_2020-01-25_17#1.json.gz`